inertiajs/inertia-phoenix/README.md

 end
 ```

 The `assign_prop` function allows you defined props that should be passed in to the component.
-The `render_inertia` function accepts the conn, the name of the component to render (in this case, `"ProfilePage"`), and an optional map containing more initial props to pass to the page component.
+The `render_inertia` function accepts the conn, the name of the component to render, and an optional map containing more initial props to pass to the page component.

+This action will render an HTML page containing a `<div>` element with the name of the component and the initial props, following Inertia.js conventions.
+On subsequent requests dispatched by the Inertia.js client library, this action will return a JSON response with the data necessary for rendering the page.

+---

+Maintained by the team at [SavvyCal](https://savvycal.com)